 HIGH POINT, N.C., Oct.
-27, 2017 – High Point University will host a Veterans Day Celebration to honor hundreds of men and women who have served their country.
+24, 2018 – High Point University will honor hundreds of men and women who have served the nation during its annual Veterans Day Celebration.
 The event will be held at 8 a.m. on Nov.
-10 in the James H. and Jesse E. Millis Athletic and Convocation Center.
-Both community members and veterans interested in attending can RSVP now at www.highpoint.edu/VeteransDay.
+9 in the James H. and Jesse E. Millis Athletic and Convocation Center on campus.

-The university will continue its patriotic promise of pledging American Flags to nonprofits, schools and government buildings.
-Several student groups leading initiatives to support veterans will also be recognized.
+The program will include a complimentary breakfast and a patriotic salute.
+The university will continue its patriotic promise of pledging American flags to nonprofits, schools and government buildings and will recognize students leading initiatives to support veterans.

-All guests and veterans are encouraged to park at Oak Hollow Mall.
-Shuttles will begin running at 7:30 a.m. for guests and veterans.
+All veterans and guests are encouraged to park at Oak Hollow Mall, 921 Eastchester Drive.
+Shuttles will begin running from the parking lot at 7:30 a.m.

 “High Point University is a God, family and country school, and we are honored to have the opportunity to pay tribute to veterans,” says Dr. Nido Qubein, HPU president.
 “These brave men and women are heroes who have secured for us the freedoms and liberties that we enjoy every day.”

 Along with this annual event, HPU is also hosting a documentary exhibit, “Serving Soldiers, Honoring Heroes,” in partnership with Patriot Rovers.
 On display Nov.
 6-30 in the Norton Hall Gallery, the exhibit features photography by students from the School of Art and Design who worked with Patriot Rovers, a High Point nonprofit that trains service dogs for military veterans across the U.S. who suffer from post-traumatic stress disorder and traumatic brain injury.